-Dive into the first GOTO Unscripted interview on machine ethics, AI and humanity featuring Nell Watson, founder of QuantaCorp, and Priyanka Vergadia, developer advocate at Google.
+Dive into the first GOTO Unscripted interview on machine ethics, AI and humanity featuring Nell Watson, co-founder of QuantaCorp, and Priyanka Vergadia, developer advocate at Google.

 Jørn Larsen: Welcome to Amsterdam.
 Today we are going to talk about humanity and AI.
 We have Nell Watson and Priyanka Vergadia in the studio, here in Amsterdam.
 First, I would like to hear a little bit about you.

 Nell Watson: Hi.
 I'm Nell Watson.
 I am a machine intelligence engineer that grew up in Northern Ireland.
 I developed some quite interesting machine vision technology a few years ago for body measurement.
 And since then I've segued into the realm of machine ethics, so creating rules for naughty machines and also beginning to teach them about our culture and about our values as well.